 - You don't make unreasonable demands on the time of school staff, including the headteacher

 - You support your headteacher and teachers to achieve a satisfactory work-life balance.
-This is a requirement for maintained schools, but good practice for all school types (see page 19 of the Governance Handbook)
+This is a requirement for maintained schools, but good practice for all school types (see pages 24 and 98 of the Governance Handbook)

 - You provide appropriate challenge and support to the headteacher, including:

 - Setting targets for improvement where feedback shows there are staff wellbeing issues